asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 tags: ['agile development', 'anti-patterns']
 ---

-__*Our company recently went through an agile adoption.*__
+__*Our company was interested in agile software devleopment so we adopted Scrum about a year or so ago.*__

 Really?
 That is fantastic.
 Working on an XP team was one of the greatest, most rewarding experiences of my professional career.
 How do you like it?

 __*Uh....Scrum feels like micromanagement.
 I'd rather get hassled about deadlines once at the end of a project instead of constantly now.*__

 Hmmm...that doesn't sound right.
+Tell me more about it.
 Are you releasing after every sprint?

 __*No we release features quarterly, sometimes it may take us longer than that.
 We deploy code more regularly but it doesn't get enabled in production for several months.
 That's a business decision.
 We are only responsible for implementing the features.*__